Become a member and save up to 70% on tickets to theatre, dance and music. See if you qualify to join TDF.

 "Dancers are incredibly in control of their bodies, and a lot of this stuff is quite physical, so it requires really good physicality," he says.
 "Training someone who understands their body is almost easier than training a magician who's spent their whole life doing card tricks."

 The onstage combat, like much of Death Becomes Her, is over-the-top and borders on camp—funny enough to keep the audience laughing through the characters' pain.
 If staged differently, the scenes might be viewed as sad or scary.
-That's why Clothier collaborated closely with director-choreographer Christopher Gattelli to make sure his illusions were in keeping with the show's comedic tone.
+Clothier credits Gattelli with making sure the illusions, no matter how violent, are in keeping with the show's comedic tone.

 "Christopher found the perfect blend of ridiculous fun," says Clothier.
 "I think the greatest challenge was that there's a temptation to get a bit too literal with stuff.
 But, from a magic standpoint, it works really well when we do effects during offbeat moments, when people aren't expecting it.
 Those are some of the strongest ones."